phaserjs/phaser/CONTRIBUTING.md

 1. **Search for existing issues.** Your bug may have already been fixed or addressed in a development branch version of Phaser, so be sure to search the issues first before putting in a duplicate issue.

+2. **Not sure if it's a bug?.** Then please ask on the forum.
+If something is blatantly wrong then post it to github.
+But if you feel it might just be because you're not sure of expected behaviour, then it might save us time, and get you a response faster, if you post it to the Phaser forum instead.

-2. **Create an isolated and reproducible test case.** If you are reporting a bug, make sure you also have a minimal, runnable, code example that reproduces the problem you have.
+3. **Create an isolated and reproducible test case.** If you are reporting a bug, make sure you also have a minimal, runnable, code example that reproduces the problem you have.

-3. **Include a live example.** After narrowing your code down to only the problem areas, make use of [jsFiddle][1], [jsBin][2], or a link to your live site so that we can view a live example of the problem.
+4. **Include a live example.** After narrowing your code down to only the problem areas, make use of [jsFiddle][1], [jsBin][2], or a link to your live site so that we can view a live example of the problem.

-4. **Share as much information as possible.** Include browser version affected, your OS, version of the library, steps to reproduce, etc. "X isn't working!!!1!" will probably just be closed.
+5. **Share as much information as possible.** Include browser version affected, your OS, version of the library, steps to reproduce, etc. "X isn't working!!!1!" will probably just be closed.

 ##Pixi and Phaser